oroinc/crm/src/Oro/Bundle/SalesBundle/Resources/doc/reference/customer.md

 Icon Provider
 --------------

-You can define customer icon image for your associated customer entity.
+You can define icon image for your associated customer entity.
 This image will appear in list of customers in form type component.
-For define this icon you should implement CustomerIconProviderInterface and register it class as service.
+To define this icon you should create class which implements CustomerIconProviderInterface and register the class as service with tag oro_sales.customer_icon.

 Example: